HannahIgboke/Code-Refactoring-and-Bug-Fixing-for-Scribble/README.md

 ## Knowledge Check

 The words 'GET' and 'POST' are used frequently in the course of this project.
-Here are what they mean:
+Here is what they mean:

-GET - refers to requests used to retrieve data from a system.
-In this case, the GET request is expected to respond to the user who inputted the url by loading the note taking page
+**GET** refers to requests used to retrieve data from a system.
+In this case, the GET request is expected to respond to the user who inputted the URL by loading the note-taking page.

-POST - refers to requests used to submit data to be processed, in this case - the notes/scribbles is the data, clicking in the add note button by the user initiates a POST request
+**POST** refers to requests used to submit data to be processed; in this case, the notes or scribbles are the data.
+Clicking on the add note button by the user initiates a POST request.

 You can find the comprehensive report of this project here.

+## Objectives

+- The objectives for this project are twofold, namely:

+- To refactor the existing codebase and ensure the proper functioning of the note-taking application,

+- Document all identified bugs during the debugging process.

 # Workflow